Anemoi4/E-commerce-app/README.md

 * Use 4242 4242 4242 4242 as a card to test out the shop
 * Application uses webhook to send email after purchase to the shop owner and customer
 * Uses MongoDB to store customer info for short period of time
+* Servers code can be seen in the server brach